Calcite Properties, Meaning, Facts and Photos

 What is Calcite?

 Calcite has more crystal structures than any other mineral.
-It's often massive meaning its crystals are tightly intergrown and form one large mass.
+Its crystal habit is often 'massive', meaning its crystals are tightly intergrown and form one large mass.
 Individual crystals are not visible and have no external shape or structure.

 Double refraction is widely used in optical applications.
 The type of calcite that exhibits this property is known as optical calcite or Iceland Spar.

-One of the most common minerals on Earth, calcite forms many rock types including limestone, marble and travertine.
+Calcite, one of the most common minerals on Earth, forms many rock types, including limestone, marble, and travertine.
 It can also be found in caves as stalagmites and stalactites.

-Calcite is so widespread it can be found in almost every country in the world.
+Calcite is so widespread that it can be found in almost every country in the world.

 dog tooth spar mineral

-The properties of calcite makes it one of the most widely used of all minerals.
+The properties of calcite make it one of the most widely used of all minerals.
 Large blocks of limestone and marble have been used in construction for thousands of years.

-Although today these stones are seen as being more exclusive building materials, both are still widely used in the production of cement and concrete.
+Although these stones are seen as being more exclusive building materials today, both are still widely used in the production of cement and concrete.

-Mined extensively in ancient Egypt, white and yellow calcite was used in everything from buildings to vases to the eyes in statues.
+White and yellow calcite, which were mined extensively in ancient Egypt, were used in everything from buildings to vases to the eyes in statues.

-The Sphinx of Memphis which is believed to have been carved between 1700 and 1400 BC is the largest calcite statue to ever have been discovered.
-The Great Pyramid of Egypt was once covered with a layer of limestone.
-It's estimated 5.5 million tons would have been used to create it.
+The Sphinx of Memphis believed to have been carved between 1700 and 1400 BC, is the largest calcite statue ever discovered.
+The Great Pyramid of Egypt was once covered with limestone.
+It's estimated that 5.5 million tons would have been used to create it.

-Calcite grades 3 on Mohs scale of mineral hardness so scratches very easily.
-Some metaphysical related articles particularly online have linked the hardness of a mineral to its suitability to be submerged in water.
+Calcite grades 3 on the Mohs scale of mineral hardness, so it scratches very easily.
+Some metaphysical-related articles, particularly online, have linked a mineral's hardness to its suitability for submersion in water.
 There is no truth in this at all.

-The articles claim minerals that grade less than 5 on Mohs scale should not be allowed to get wet.
-The hardness of a mineral has nothing to do with how it reacts when submerged in water.
+The articles claim minerals graded less than 5 on the Mohs scale should not be allowed to get wet.
+However, a mineral's hardness has nothing to do with how it reacts when submerged in water.

-In most tap water that's suitable for drinking there's not enough acid present to cause any significant damage.
-With that said, carbonate minerals such as calcite do not react well to acid so ideally should not be allowed to get wet.
+In most tap water suitable for drinking, there's not enough acid present to cause significant damage.
+With that said, carbonate minerals such as calcite do not react well to acid, so ideally, should not be allowed to get wet.

-When exposed to the tiniest drop of acid calcite will effervesce.
-Over extended periods of time it can begin to dissolve.
+When exposed to the tiniest drop of acid, calcite will effervesce and over extended periods of time can begin to dissolve.

-Water with high levels of iron can cause staining on a mineral but these levels are uncommon in drinking water.
+Water with high levels of iron can stain a mineral, but these levels of iron are uncommon in drinking water.

 Pink, yellow, orange and blue calcite are widely used for decorative purposes.
-When used as a gemstone calcite is usually shaped as a cabochon.
+When used as a gemstone, calcite tends to be shaped as a cabochon.

 The Meaning of Calcite

-The meaning of the world 'calcite' comes from the German 'calcit'.
-That comes from the Latin 'calx' ('calcis' genitive form) meaning 'lime'.
+The meaning of the word 'calcite' comes from the German 'calcit'.
+'Calcit' comes from the Latin 'calx', which means 'lime'.

 'Cealc' was sometimes used to describe a small stone or pebble.

-The suffix 'ite' is widely used for minerals that have been named after people, places or other substances.
-Examples include charoite, labradorite, sugilite and pietersite but there are many.
+The suffix 'ite' is widely used for minerals named after people, places or substances.
+Examples include charoite, labradorite, sugilite and pietersite, but there are many more.

 There's even an 'Englishite'.
 This rare mineral was named after George Letchworth English.
-This name would make many Northerners laugh.
-'Northerners' is a term used to describe those who live 'up north' in the United Kingdom.
+The name would make many Northerners laugh.
+'Northerner' is a term used to describe people who live in the northern part of the United Kingdom.

-In this region the word 'shite' is often used instead of the more common 'swear' word.
+In this region, the word 'shite' is often used instead of the more common word for poop.

 Calcite Healing Properties